Conversation with my husband:

 ‘Lionel Shriver,’ he says, looking at our bookshelves.
 ‘I’ve read Lionel Shriver.
 Jeanette Winterson.
 Diana Athill – she’s really good.
 Sally Vickers, Barbara Vine.
 I’ve read loads.
 I’ve read loads of women’s books – books by women, sorry.’

-We have been out at our local tapas bar and I have told him my theory about why men don’t read women’s books.
+I have told him my theory about why men don’t read women’s books.
 He has told me that men read books by women if it’s about a subject that interests them.
 He cites Pat Barker, ‘Regeneration’ saying loads of men have read Pat Barker.
 Maybe, he says, they think Pat is short for Patrick but they’ve still read her First World War books.
 Plus, he says, men are not afraid of appearing afraid.
 Fear of emasculation has nothing to do with a man’s reading choices.
 Men often write about their fears.
 It’s a major preoccupation in books by men, come to think of it.
 ‘Birdsong’ by Sebastian Faulks is massively emotional and introspective and very moving and full of fear – orniphobia, specficially.
 Serious orniphobia in ‘Birdsong’.
 He disagrees that men do not read women’s novels.
 He disagrees that it’s social conditioning and subconscious fear of emasculation that stops them.
 He concedes that I have read more men than he has read women.

 Tomorrow night, my husband is going out with five of his oldest friends – the Fantasy Football League now celebrating its 20th year.
 ‘Ask them,’ I say, ‘what contemporary women novelists they’ve read,’ and he looks at me like I’m the simplest person in the history of the world.
 ‘I don’t know if we’ll get around to that,’ he says.